 There will now only be one league match on Thursday because Kidderminster asked for postponement of the W1 fixture due to be played in the Guildhall.
 Because only four days notice had been given, Lichfield are claiming the points.
 Fixture secretary Brian Homewood said that captain Mike Hoare had worked very hard to get a team together and Lichfield were now claiming the match under Rule 3.

-To celebrate its 75th anniversary the Wolverhampton League is to run its first ever FIDE Rated Blitz Tournament on 2nd May, starting at 7-30 at Wolverhampton Club in Merridale Street West.
+Wolverhampton League is to run a blitz tournament on 2nd May, starting at 7-30 at Wolverhampton Club in Merridale Street West.

 The competition is for teams of four players, five minutes per game plus 5.5 secs per move increment.
 More than one team can be entered per club.
 The top three scores in each match will count, with the lowest score omitted from the team score.
 There are no gradings limits.